Fun Size: Plot

-Wren receives a phone call from Jörgen, who is holding Albert hostage at his house, and threatens to turn him over to the police for pulling the stunt with Fuzzy, unless she gives him a ransom of $400 in cash, which she doesn't have.
+Wren receives a phone call from Jörgen, who is holding Albert hostage at his house.
+He threatens to turn him over to the police for pulling the stunt with Fuzzy, unless she gives him a ransom of $400 in cash, which she doesn't have.

 After Jörgen gives her his address, Wren desperately runs through the streets of Cleveland trying to find his house.
-Arriving there and telling Jörgen she doesn't have the money, he calls the police but puts them on hold when Wren finds out that he is a fan of the Beastie Boys, and offers to give him the collectible jacket she inherited from her late father which was left behind by Mike D as a substitute for cash.
-Jörgen seems interested in her offer, but he calls the police until Fuzzy breaks in to rescue the boy and his older sister by throwing fireworks throughout the house.
+Arriving and telling him she doesn't have the money, he calls the police but puts them on hold when Wren finds out that he is a fan of the Beastie Boys.
+She offers to give him the collectible jacket she inherited from her late father, which was left behind by Mike D in his recording studio, as a substitute for cash.

+Jörgen seems interested in her offer, but he says he is still reporting them to the police.
+Then Fuzzy breaks in to rescue the boy and his older sister by throwing fireworks throughout the house.
 Jörgen is injured in the explosion.

 Wren and Albert visit the cemetery where their father is buried and place a plastic pumpkin with flowers on his grave.
 Albert thanks Wren for finding and rescuing him, just before their mother picks them up and drives them home.

-Roosevelt also states that he will get a part-time job at Captain Chicken to raise money for the chicken statue's repairs.
-Joy then allows Roosevelt and Wren to kiss.
-Meanwhile, April wakes up to find herself in the arms of Peng, and after looking around for witnesses decides to make out with him again.
+Roosevelt shows up at the house, stating that he will get a part-time job at Captain Chicken to pay off the damages that he caused, and declaring his feelings for Wren.
+Joy then takes Albert inside, allowing Wren and Roosevelt to share a kiss.
+Meanwhile, April wakes up to find herself in the arms of Peng and, after looking around for witnesses decides to make out with him again.

 Fuzzy meets Denise, who asks him out on a date.
-Fuzzy also reveals that his real name is Manuel.
+He also reveals that his real name is Manuel.
 Later, Albert reveals that he secretly has been pulling prank phone calls on both his mother, sister, and his sister's friend for six months, which includes the uploading of a video to Wren's Facebook page, making fun of Wren's bug dance and "explaining rap".